hudora/huTools/doc/development.markdown

  * Check the [timeline/dashboard][timeline] regulary to see what's happening.
    Skimm the changesets and ask if you don't understand something.
  * always do `make test`, `make check` or equivalent before commit.
+ * add the URL of the ticket in the ticket system to the end of your commit message

 [refactor]: http://www.extremeprogramming.org/rules/refactor.html
 [commitmessage]: http://www.tpope.net/node/106